KaluKhan/ChatYoXMPP-Android/README.md

 # ChatYoXMPP-Android
-This is chat app using XMPP server and aSmack
+This is chat app using XMPP server and Smack